aetperf/dbatoolsScripts/DBA/TempDB/README.md

-# sp_KillSessionTempdb
+# sp_ProtectTempdb

-`sp_KillSessionTempdb` is a free tool developed and maintained by [Architecture & Performance](https://www.architecture-performance.fr/) for SQL Server Database Administrators who need to quickly identify and terminate sessions excessively consuming `tempdb` space.
+`sp_ProtectTempdb` is a free tool developed and maintained by [Architecture & Performance](https://www.architecture-performance.fr/) for SQL Server Database Administrators who need to quickly identify and terminate sessions excessively consuming `tempdb` space.
 It is particularly useful in scenarios where `tempdb` pressure is impacting performance, stability, or causing out-of-space conditions.

 ![Tuto](assets/sp_ProtectTempdb.gif)

 ---

-## Why would you use sp_KillSessionTempdb?
+## Why would you use sp_ProtectTempdb?

-In the same spirit as community-driven tools like [sp_WhoIsActive](https://github.com/amachanic/sp_whoisactive), `sp_KillSessionTempdb` was built to address a common pain point: quickly identifying and managing the sessions causing the most `tempdb` usage.
+In the same spirit as community-driven tools like [sp_WhoIsActive](https://github.com/amachanic/sp_whoisactive), `sp_ProtectTempdb` was built to address a common pain point: quickly identifying and managing the sessions causing the most `tempdb` usage.
 This is especially valuable in emergency situations or automated health-check scripts.

 ---

-## What does sp_KillSessionTempdb do?
+## What does sp_ProtectTempdb do?

-`sp_KillSessionTempdb` analyzes session-level usage of `tempdb` and can optionally terminate the offending sessions that exceed a user-defined usage threshold.
+`sp_ProtectTempdb` analyzes session-level usage of `tempdb` and can optionally terminate the offending sessions that exceed a user-defined usage threshold.
 It includes flexible filters and safeguards to ensure the procedure behaves safely and predictably.

 This tool supports the following capabilities: